SDGreen/elwood-castle/README.md

 ##### Event
-This model stores the key information used by our date picker to validate ticket numbers and dates which are full when a user tries to book and event.
+This model stores the key information used by our date picker to validate ticket numbers and dates which are full when a user tries to book an event.
-Other than having these key details this model also stores information the user may want to know about an event before they book it.
+Other than having these key details, this model also stores information the user may want to know about an event before they book it.
-In future if events start taking place on selective days of the week, this would slot in nicely to this model.
+In future, if events start taking place on selective days of the week, this would slot in nicely to this model.
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |